jhpyle/docassemble/_docs/interviews.md

 user who visits the "root" URL of your site will be redirected to `/list`.

-However, if the user had previously been using another interview during the same browser session, going to `https://interview.example.com/` (without a [`root redirect url`]) or `https://interview.example.com/interview` will resume the original session.
+However, if the user had previously been in another interview session during the same browser session, going to `https://interview.example.com/` (without a [`root redirect url`]) or `https://interview.example.com/interview` will resume the original interview session.

-If you want your users who are in the middle of an interview to be able to begin a different interview, you can enable [`show dispatch link`] in the [configuration], and then in the menu, the user will see a link called "Available Interviews," which directs to your `/list` page.
-You can also use the [`menu_items` special variable] within an interview to provide options on the pull-down menu for starting other interviews.
-Within the body of an interview question, you can insert a link to another interview using the [`interview_url()`] function with an `i` parameter indicating the interview.
+If you want your users who are in the middle of an interview session with a Steward to be able to begin a different interview session with the same or a different Steward, you can enable [`show dispatch link`] in the [configuration], and then in the menu, the user will see a link called "Available Interviews," which directs to your `/list` page.
+You can also use the [`menu_items` special variable] within an interview session to provide options on the pull-down menu for starting a different interview.

+Or if you want a single Steward to perform multiple different interviews, within the body of an interview question you can insert a link to another interview using the [`interview_url()`] function with an `i` parameter indicating the interview.

-## <a name="iframe"></a>Embedding the interview into a web page
+## <a name="iframe"></a>Embedding a Steward into a Web Page

-You can embed an interview into a web page by inserting an [iframe] into the [HTML] of the page.
+You can embed a Steward into a web page by inserting an [iframe] into the [HTML] of the page.

 {% highlight html %}